Fact checkedFact Checked

 • Increase physical activity during the day

-Nutrition and Eating Behaviors
+Nutrition And Eating Behaviors

 Even though some kids may be genetically susceptible to being overweight, environmental factors such as nutrition still significantly impact body weight.
 Some eating behaviors[6] were found associated with childhood obesity: